|

 it works

-All animation is based on the same principle: persistence
+All animation relies on the same principle: persistence

 |